 - Corporate Social Responsibility and Sustainability Reporting: All of SEAM’s certified processes are tracked in our operational management system and analytic reports are made available to customers through our online portal.
 Customers use this reporting service to communicate their CSR initiatives and meet various environmental requirements such as LEED Certification.

-- Certified Data Destruction: SEAM adheres to the current recognized data destruction standard, NIST Special Publication 800-88 (Revision 1), which meets and exceeds the US Department of Defense standards.
+- Certified Data Destruction: SEAM adheres to the current recognized data destruction standard for all hard drives and solid state drives, NIST Special Publication 800-88 (Revision 1), which meets and exceeds the US Department of Defense standards.
 With well documented and third party verified physical destruction and sanitization procedures, we ensure all data is completely destroyed once it enters our facility.
 Customers can rest assured their data security policies are in compliance and all sensitive data is safely secured with SEAM.